 - Distance Learning – Student enrolled only in courses offered by distance learning.
 If the student enrolls in a class on campus, the exemption is void.
 Student must sign and date

 Excuse Note Policy

-Our medical providers are frequently asked by our students to write out a medical excuse for classes or work.
+The Student Health Clinic medical providers are frequently asked by students to write out a medical excuse for classes or work.
 The providers use the following guidelines when writing an excuse note:

-- We do not write excuse notes for problems for which our providers do not provide care.
-If you missed a class or work due to illness and did not see us until the next week, a note will not be given.
+- Excuse notes will not be written for problems for which the providers do not provide care.
+If you missed a class or work due to illness and did not see a provider at the Student Health Clinic until the next week, a note will not be given.

-- We do not give notes for classes missed due to a wellness visit – i.e. study abroad physical, well woman exam, etc. We encourage students to plan visits around their schedules.
+- Classes missed due to a wellness visit (i.e. study abroad physical, well woman exam, etc.) will not be written.
+Students are encouraged to plan visits around their schedules.
 Please plan accordingly.

 - A student may request a Verification of Visit which will display the times the student was in the clinic.